zero1ai/fracton/README.md

 ## Citation
 If you use or reference this work, please cite:
-- zero1aiTrisoma: A Triadic Framework for AGI Alignment, 2025.
+- zero1ai.
+Fracton: A Triadic Framework for AGI Alignment, 2025.

 ## Contact